xen0vas/xen0vas.github.io/_posts/2024-05-05-Make-a-COFFee-relax-and-bypass-AMSI.md

 The code above is very simple.
 First we get the PID of PowerShell and then we pass it in <code>patchAmsiScanBuffer</code> function which will perform the patching of <code>AmsiScanBuffer</code>
 </p>

-The following lines used to perform the pathing
+The following lines used to perform the byte patching

 ```c++
 HANDLE hProc = NULL;